norakramer1/bubble-machine/README.md

 }
 ```

-Because there were some issues with the CORS policy we had to implement the `mode` into the fetch request.
+Because there were some issues with the CORS policy, we had to implement the `mode` into the fetch request.

 #### D3 Implementation

 More information can be found with the link below.
 [Information about the D3 Library](https://github.com/Kuckelkorn/bubble-machine/wiki/D3)

-We first implemented variables for different screensizes to make sure the graph was always at the right screensize.
+We first implemented variables for different screen sizes to make sure the graph was always at the right screen size.
 This is necessary because D3 requires you to specify the width and height of the SVG.

 ```javascript
 const width = window.innerWidth